Format and the GDPR

 The information below does not constitute legal advice.
 If you have concerns about the compliance of your site with the GDPR, please seek your own legal counsel.

 What is the GDPR?

 The General Data Protection Regulation, or GDPR, is a law on data protection and privacy for all individuals within the European Union.
-It is set to go into effect on May 25, 2018.
+It went into effect on May 25, 2018.

 The GDPR regulates how individuals and organizations may collect, use, and retain personal data.
 This affects both Format and websites which run on Format’s platform.

 How does the GDPR affect my Format website?

 - The scope of the GDPR on “personal information” is broad: it encapsulates not only traditionally accepted forms of data such as birth dates and mailing addresses, but also digital variants such as IP addresses.

 - Your website could be visited by EU citizens so any collection of personal information is within the scope of the GDPR even if you are not an EU-based citizen or organization.

 - The GDPR outlines rights for individuals which you are required to comply with.

 What is Format doing to ensure compliance?